 Speaking of pockets, I did do these with French seams but I forgot to clip the seam allowance down on one of them so some frayed edges are peeking through.

 The hem took four attempts to get right, and even then it still looks wrinkly in some places.
 The main issue stems from the fact that I’d sewn the lining to the fashion fabric – treating them as one.
-The problem was the bits for the hem were seperate so they didn’t quite match up.
+The problem was the bits for the hem were separate so they didn’t quite match up.
 I partially solved this by laying the skirt flat on my table and pinning the two pieces together in various parts.
 This made them mostly act as one, but still led to some wrinkling in places.
-I don’t think that it’s too noticable on the final skirt though.
-In future I will either have to treat the lining and the outer skirt as seperate items or baste both pieces together before sewing the seams.
+I don’t think that it’s too noticeable on the final skirt though.
+In future I will either have to treat the lining and the outer skirt as separate items or baste both pieces together before sewing the seams.

 Things I don’t Like

 I don’t think there is anything about this skirt that I do not like.

 I would like to have used more of the material though.
 There are a lot of offcuts and I didn’t touch the pillow case (though these areas are very worn).